sebv/node-soda-sync/README.markdown

 The current browser is automatically stored in the Fiber context.
 It can be retrieved with the soda.current() function.

-This is useful when writting test helpers.
+This is useful when writing test helpers.

 ```coffeescript
 # Assumes that the selenium server is running